checkcheckzz/coding-questions/README.md

 coding-problems
 ===============
-Besides the Cracking the Coding Interview, Leetcode OJ and GeeksforGeeks, here are some other interesting coding problem.
+Here are some other interesting coding problem.
 They come from interview, discussion from mitbbs and blogs I read.
 Some solutions are NOT my original work.

 Most code style follows [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml#Local_Variables).

-Total Number (not including the special topics at last): about 168 (90 done).
+Total Number (not including the special topics at last): about 168 (76 done).

-Although I try to run every program in IDE, bugs may exist because the test cases are usually not enough.
-Welcome to write comments.
+Although I try to run every program, bugs may still exist because the test cases are usually not enough.
+Welcome to find the bugs.
+The time complexity is

+usually the worst time and space complexity does not include stack space.

 ===============

 [Detect cycle in an array](https://github.com/checkcheckzz/coding-problems/blob/master/Detect%20cycle%20in%20an%20array.cpp)